hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 `initialize` it with appropriate arguments, which will be defined in detail in further documents.
 Critically, Consensus **does not maintain state**.
 Execution is wholly responsible for the definition and management of state.
-To start Consensus from a particular moment in time, Execution will need to initialize it with some information such as the witnesses of the round it wants to start from.
+To start Consensus from a particular moment in time, Execution will need to initialize it with some information such as the judges of the round it wants to start from.
 It is by using this `initialize` method that Execution is able to create a Consensus instance that starts from genesis, or from a particular round.

 Likewise, if a node needs to reconnect, Execution will `destroy` the existing Consensus, and create a complete new one,